Methods of Attributing Credits

-There are two methods used to attribute credits to academic units, each explained below.
+There are two methods used to attribute credits to academic units.

 Each year, the Data Digest contains a summary page showing the differences between these two methods at the school/college level.